bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-First lines aren't very useful for now.
-It's just standard reading the request and unmarshalling to a struct.
-There's an `if` statement that looks suspiciously.
+First lines aren’t very useful at this point.
+It’s only standard reading the request and unmarshalling to a structure.
+We can see an `if` statement that looks a little bit suspicious.

 ```go
 	if req.Name == "" {